 Often people misunderstand and label being or feeling unwell with and use the phrase interchangeable with .
 It is also important to note that insurance providers use the term when referencing and , which may further confuse some people.

-are also associated with the phrase and when we struggle with either of these (or other mental illnesses and challenges) we can feel and might be mentally unhealthy.
+are also associated with the phrase and when we struggle with any of these (or other mental illnesses and challenges) we can feel and might be mentally unhealthy.

 It is beneficial to know strategies to manage these challenges, but managing them are only part of what means.
 By learning about , you are empowering yourself to make changes that improve your whole life and relationships with people who matter most to you.